b2io/base2.io/_content/posts/2019-11-06-git-aliases.md

 ### git d branchname

-Delete the local branch to keep a clean pc machine.
+Delete the local branch to keep a clean machine.

 ### git s